lfit/releng-global-jjb/docs/jjb/lf-rtd-jobs.rst

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
 (Generally set in defaults.yaml)
-    :rtd-project: This is the name of the project on ReadTheDocs.org.
+    :rtd-build-url: This is the generic webhook url from readthedocs.org.
+Refer to the above instructions to generate one.
+        (Check Admin > Integrations > Generic API incoming webhook)
+    :rtd-token: The unique token for the project Generic webhook.
+Refer to the above instructions to generate one.
+        (Check Admin > Integrations > Generic API incoming webhook)

 :Optional parameters: